JacquesBonet/r_sample/README.md

 # Result

-If I don't put some print in the program, the program crash, very curious.
+If I don't put print() function on the reducers, the program crash.

+Very curius